Grigor Dimitrov: 2014: Three titles on three surfaces, Wimbledon semifinal, top 10

 Dimitrov then played in Miami, where he was again seeded 15th and had a bye in the first round.
 He beat Albert Montañés 2–1 sets (losing the second set on a tiebreak) in round two.
 In the third round, in what was his second loss against the Japanese out of two matches between them, he lost in a tight two sets to 20th seed Kei Nishikori, who went on to reach the semifinals.
 After Miami, Dimitrov reached a new career-high ranking of No. 15.

-Next, in April, he played for the Bulgarian Davis Cup team in the Europe Group II playoffs between Greece and Bulgaria.
+In April, he played for the Bulgarian Davis Cup team in the Europe Group II playoffs between Greece and Bulgaria.
 In the opening match of the tie, he beat No. 690 teenager Markos Kalovelonis 3–0 sets, losing just six games.
-He then teamed up with No. 344 Dimitar Kutrovsky, who previously brought a 2nd win for Bulgaria, and they beat the Greek team of Alexandros Jakupovic and Markos Kalovelonis 3–0 sets, thus bringing the tie to a crucial 3–0 lead, meaning Bulgaria keeps their Europe Group II position for 2015 and Greece gets relegated to Europe Group III.
+He then teamed up with No. 344 Dimitar Kutrovsky, who previously brought a second win for Bulgaria, and they beat the Greek team of Alexandros Jakupovic and Markos Kalovelonis 3–0 sets, thus bringing the tie to a crucial 3–0 lead, meaning Bulgaria keeps their Europe Group II position for 2015 and Greece gets relegated to Europe Group III.

 Just before Monte Carlo, Dimitrov reached a new career-high ranking of No. 14.
 At the Monte-Carlo Masters clay-court event, he was seeded 12th.
 Dimitrov beat in-form No. 32 Marcel Granollers 2–1 sets in the 1st round, then another Spaniard – qualifier Albert Ramos, ranked just outside the top-100, also 2–1 sets.
 However, in what was his fourth loss out of five matches between them, Dimitrov lost 2–0 sets to sixth seed David Ferrer in round three.